 What is this case about?

-What is the deadline to file a Petition for Remission?
+What was the deadline to file a claim?

 What kinds of scams are covered by these refunds?

-A wide variety of scams may be covered by this settlement, including:
+A variety of scams are covered by this settlement, including:

 - Online dating or romance scams – you sent money to someone who created a fake profile on a dating or social networking website.

 I think I am eligible for a refund.
 Can I get a copy of my receipt from Western Union?

 According to the Western Union website, you can request a receipt by email, using the following steps:

 - Go to the Western Union Email Help Center.